Resources

 While looking at the role different personality types might have on the development of specific health issues, Gabor Mate takes care not to suggest that anyone is to blame for their own illnesses.
 It’s a fine line to walk when encouraging self-responsibility as a path to healing, but I found his approach to be overwhelmingly compassionate.
 There’s a clear message here about how our ability to express emotions and to accept ourselves can change the course of our lives and our health trajectories.

-2. The Body Keeps The Score: Brain, Mind and Body in the Healing of Trauma
+2. The Body Keeps The Score: Brain, Mind and Body in the Healing of Traum

 By Bessel van der Kolk